feathersui/feathersui-starling/documentation/help/markdown/simple-scroll-bar.md

 ## Skinning a SimpleScrollBar

 The `SimpleScrollBar` has one part that may be skinned, its thumb.
 A SimpleScrollBar's track is invisible.
-That's where the “simple” part comes from.
+That's where the "simple" part comes from.
 For full details about what skin and style properties are available, see the [SimpleScrollBar API reference](http://feathersui.com/documentation/feathers/controls/SimpleScrollBar.html).

 ### Targeting a SimpleScrollBar in a theme